Orange Creamsicle Buttercream with Vanilla Beans

-Getting back to the point, I kind of love taking fantastic flavors and making them into a buttercream.
-This would taste amazing on cookies, cake, cupcakes, but….I’ve been busy.
 Little E loves graham crackers, and really, who doesn’t?
 I always have them on hand, and they caught my eye while I was making this frosting.
-It was the perfect little treat and the graham crackers worked great because they aren’t too sweet, which is a good thing with a super sweet frosting.
+Frosted graham crackers are a perfect little treat.
+The graham crackers make a perfect base because they aren’t too sweet, which is a good thing with a super sweet frosting.

-I used vanilla bean paste for this recipe.
+I use vanilla bean paste for this recipe.
 If you’re not familiar with it–here’s what Beanilla has to say about it:

 “We are all familiar with vanilla extract, the most popular flavor in the world.
 Now we offer the same full-bodied vanilla flavor with a unique twist: the addition of the distinctive vanilla seeds in a rich concentrated paste.
 Use vanilla bean paste’s thicker viscosity to flavor cakes, puddings, cookies, custards, icing, frostings, whipped cream, ice cream or anywhere the flavor and appearance of vanilla bean is desired.
 Using vanilla bean paste saves the effort of scraping the seeds from the whole vanilla bean.”